Need employment tax relief?

 Paid Leave for Workers and Tax Credits for Small- and Mid-Size Businesses

 Under the Families First Coronavirus Response Act (FFCRA), businesses can claim two new refundable payroll tax credits.
 The paid sick leave credit and paid family leave credit are available for eligible employers who pay qualified sick leave wages and/or qualified family leave wages from April 1, 2020, through December 31, 2020, and who have fewer than 500 employees.
+See COVID-19-Related Tax Credits for Paid Leave Provided by Small and Midsize Businesses FAQs for more information.

 Important note: An employer cannot use the same wages for the Employee Retention Credit and the credits for paid sick and family leave.